Best Baby Washcloth

 Ideally, your washcloths will last until your baby grows out of them, but you may find that you appreciate these cloths for more than baby washing.
 That is when real durability and longevity come into play.
 We examined each washcloth brand in our review up close to see if the fabric had any snags after use, or if machine washing loosened any stitching.
 Aden + Anais Classic Washcloths show great attention to detail and quality.
 These cloths also get softer and softer with time, making them a favorite for long term use.
 Unfortunately, some long-lasting options achieve their durability by sacrificing softness, as is the case with the Natemia Bamboo Washcloth.
 These cloths are still very soft but do not compare with some of the other top-ranking options.

-We have used the Grovia Cloth Wipes in our own homes for years.
+We have used the Grovia Cloth Wipes for years.
 We find them perfect as baby wipes, washcloths, and kitchen rags.
-Impressively, these cloths do not seem much worse for the wear.
+Impressively, these cloths do not seem much worse for the wear even after extensive use.
 When comparing a new set with a well-loved wipe, the older ones lost a smidgen of softness, but otherwise have held up well.
 The Burt's Bees Organic Washcloth is another option we feel confident will last for years.

 Absorbency comes in handy no matter how you intend to use your baby washcloth.
 During bathtime, we like to use the cloth to gather water and squeeze over the baby for a mini waterfall rinse.
 During mealtimes, it can be helpful to wipe baby's face and clean up any accidental spills that may occur.
 Generally, thicker cloths are more absorbent, but the thickness may be more challenging to manage when bathing a tiny squirmy baby.
 The microfiber Kyapoo Washcloths and bamboo terrycloth Bamboo Organics Viscone Washcloth are two of the most absorbent options reviewed.

-Baby washcloths are likely to be a part of your nightly bathtime routine, but once you have them, you may find that they creep into other areas of your household because they are just so darn handy.
-Little messes are inevitable when you have a new baby, and having a little washcloth to match can make your life that much easier.
-Each cloth in our review has its advantages, and you may find it prudent to purchase a few different brands for their unique functions, keeping some for mealtime, and some for bathtime.
+Baby washcloths are an essential part of your nightly bathtime routine, but once you have them, we think you'll find yourself using them in other areas of your household because they are just so darn handy.
+Little messes are inevitable when you have a new baby, and having a supply of baby washcloths hand can make your life that much easier.
+Each cloth in our review has its advantages, and we hope our testing and insights can help you find just the right cloth for your needs.

 — Abriah Wofford